Brandt3/stock-dashboard/README.md

   - `class_structure.py` — Defines classes for organizing stock data
   - `data_cleanup.py` — Handles the data and cleans it using JSON parsing
   - `db_handler.py` — Manages SQLite database operations
+  - `models.py` — Takes the data and converts it into data visualizations
   - `stock_dashboard_gui.py` — Main application GUI (entry point)
   - `README.md` — Project documentation
+  - `test/`
+    - `test_API.py` — Tests the API call to ensure it handles invalid inputs
+    - `test_db_handler.py` — Tests database file creation and basic DB operations
+  - `dist/`
+    - `stock_dashboard_gui.app` — Final standalone executable file.
+Can be copied and run without Python installed.

 ## How It Works

 1. Enter a stock ticker symbol into the search bar.
 2. The app validates the ticker via an API call.
 3. If valid, stock data is fetched, stored in SQLite, and displayed in the GUI.
-4. Select specific attributes (e.g., Open, High, Low, Close) to filter the data.
+4. Select specific attributes (e.g., Open, High, Low, Close) to filter the displayed data.
+5. Add stocks to a **Watchlist** to easily track selected companies.
+6. Click column headers to **sort** the data ascending or descending.
-5. Plot filtered results directly from the displayed table.
+7. Plot filtered results directly from the displayed table.
+8. Download the displayed stock data into a **CSV file**.
-6. Use the Reset button to clear or reload the view as needed.
+9. Use the **Reset** button to clear or reload the view as needed.